 Compliance and data residency

-The data flow in a fully air-gapped deployment:
+The data flow in a customer-controlled model configuration:

 The AI DevOps for Teams page covers how Clanker Cloud handles team deployments in regulated environments, including credential scoping and audit trail configuration.